grafana/loki/docs/clients/promtail/README.md

-# promtail
+# Promtail

-Promtail is an agent which ships the contents of local logs to Loki.
+Promtail is an agent which ships the contents of local logs to a private Loki instance or [Grafana Cloud](https://grafana.com/oss/loki).
 It is usually deployed to every machine that has applications needed to be monitored.

 It primarily: